WeblateOrg/weblate/docs/formats.rst

 .. versionchanged:: 4.1

-The Laravel PHP locazation files are supported as well with plurals:
+The Laravel PHP localization files are supported as well with plurals:

 .. code-block:: php